Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/_index.md

 ---
 # Course title, summary, and position.
 title: Intro to Logic and Proofs
-linktitle: Intro to Logic
+linktitle: Logic and Proofs
 summary: Wanna get good at fighting with your words?
-Start here!
 weight: 1

 # Page metadata.